ewanlee/video_title_classification/README.md

 - TextCNN
 - TextRNN
 - TextRCNN

-Model define files are as follows:
-- textcnn.py
-- textrnn.py
-- textrcnn.py

-Model training files are as follows:
-- train_cnn.py
-- train_rnn.py
-- train_rcnn.py
+- Hierarchical Attention

-You can view more details on comments in source code.
+train\_\*.py are model training files and model\_name.py are model define files You can view more details on comments in source code.

-For now, I get the best multi-class classification accuracy by use TextCNN.
+For now, I get the best multi-class classification accuracy by use TextCNN (0.7).
 The hyperparameters have written in code.